pureexe/thaipe/readme.txt

 		thaipe /your/program/path/myPlog.htma

 Document :
-	See ./doc directory for more information.
+	See ./doc/thaipe directory for more information.

 Example :
-	See ./example.
+	See /applications/programming/thaipe/example

 License :
 	GPL, see ./doc/license.txt  directory.

-Version/Revision :
-	See ./doc/release.